Beta · the first 100 founding members get free access for life. It’s free right now — normally £12.95.

 8. Limitation of liability

-To the extent permitted by law, our liability for any loss arising from the use of the service is limited to the £7.95 you paid.
+To the extent permitted by law, our liability for any loss arising from the use of the service is limited to the amount you paid for it (or £12.95 if you paid nothing during the beta).
 We don't exclude liability for death or personal injury caused by negligence, fraud, or anything else the law says we can't exclude.

 9. Changes to these terms

-If we change anything material, we'll update the "Last updated" date and email customers a plain-English summary of the change.
+If we change anything material, we'll update the "Last updated" date, post a plain-English summary of the change on this page, and email a summary to anyone who has given us an email address.
 Continued use after the change means you accept the new version.

 10. Governing law